UC Hospitality - Serial Box

 The Default Position shows the location of the first character in the field (the left edge of the field).

-The Start field is a fixed field that literally contains “ac01” every time.
+The Start field is a fixed field that always contains "ac01".
 This was defined and set by Micros in the design of their interface.

-All fields are padded with “0” on the left side, including the Number Dialed field.
-The Number Dialed field is cut off at 10 characters, so only the first 10 digits dialed will be included for each call (including the initial “1” or “011” dialed); this means that longer phone numbers will lose the last digits dialed, while shorter phone numbers will have extra 0’s in front of the dialed digits.
+All fields are padded with "0" on the left side, including the Number Dialled field.
+The Number Dialled field is cut off at 10 characters, so only the first 10 digits dialled will be included for each call (including the initial "1" or "011" dialled); this means that longer phone numbers will lose the last digits dialled, while shorter phone numbers will have extra 0’s in front of the dialled digits.

 The cost field is in dollars and cents and does not include a dollar sign.